plainmacaron/mailinglistsubmitter/README.md

   - Join a mailing list by submitting an email address.
   - Create custom callback functions that can be used to handle ajax responses that occur from submitting an email address.
-  - Choose between two display styles.
+  - Choose between four display styles.

 Mailinglistsubmitter can be downloaded from the [plainmacaron site] and [GitHub].